“In the beginning, God created….” (Genesis 1:1)

 I am not suggesting you should live with the people whose minds are all over the place, whose thinking knows no limits, who challenge everything.
 Do this and you will soon lose touch with reality.

-Just once in a while, associate with free-thinkers.
+Just once in a while.

 REFLECTIONS ONE MORNING AT FIVE WHILE READING OF AARDVARKS AND ARKS

 I’ll ask your wife; I cannot tell.